 In Eagle Rock is Hoop Hole, a figure-eight trail nearly 10 miles long near Roaring Run Recreation Area.
 The upper and lower loops are popular with mountain bikers, but hikers love it, too.
 Virginia Mountain Vineyards is less than 30 minutes away in Fincastle, and their views are among our favorite.
-The tasting room will be closed September 24 through October 24, except for scheduled weekend events.

 One of the most popular trails in Virginia’s Blue Ridge is Roaring Run Trail through the Roaring Run Recreation Area in Eagle Rock.
 The Roaring Run Furnace and a series of cascading waterfalls are the draw.
 About 20 minutes away is Blue Ridge Vineyard.
 Their sweeping views include fields and mountains, which will surely put on a show this season.
 Sundays are for live music and wine, so plan your hike for the morning.